slnsw/react-ts-audio-player/README.md

   but intent is to make switchable

 For usage, see [example.html](example.html).
-This uses the bundled version generated using `npm run bundle` that works in a browser.
+This uses the bundled version generated using `npm run web-bundle` that works in a browser.
 For your Typescript project, you should probably just include the library directly.

 You'll be using something like the following: